 Menopause: Myth or fact?

-Menopause—or a woman's final menstrual cycle—usually happens around age 50.
+Menopause—which occurs 12 months after your last period—usually happens around age 50.
 Like any big life change, it can be confusing.
 Take this quiz to test your knowledge of the myths and facts of menopause.

 Myth or fact: Menopause affects only physical health.